 - Sullivan University.
 Kentucky students can receive a medical assistant diploma or associate degree from this school in Louisville and Lexington.
 The school offers a flexible class schedule for working individuals, including night, weekend and some online classes.

 For those who already work as medical assistants but who have not studied, or are not currently studying, in an accredited CMA program, the AAMA also offers an Assessment-Based Order in Recognition credential.
 Medical assistants can be assessed based on skill and experience to receive their Assessment-Based Order in Recognition in Order Entry (ABR-OE), which allows them to enter medication, laboratory and diagnostic imaging orders into the computerized provider order entry (CPOE) system.
 Current uncertified medical assistants may wish to seek this credential to offer more value to their employers.

 Because of growing advancements in medical technology and an ever-growing number of elderly Americans needing healthcare, the need for medical assistants continues to increase nationally.
-In Kentucky alone, the number of medical assistant positions is expected to grow by 23.3 percent from 2016 to 2026, according to the U.S. Bureau of Labor Statistics.
-Furthermore, in 2017, Kentucky’s mean medical assistant pay was $14.93 per hour—about double the minimum hourly wage of $7.25 per hour in Kentucky.
+In Kentucky alone, the number of medical assistant positions is expected to grow by 18 percent from 2020 to 2030, according to the U.S. Bureau of Labor Statistics.
+Furthermore, in 2021, Kentucky’s mean medical assistant pay was $16.06 per hour—about double the minimum hourly wage of $13.25 per hour in Kentucky.

 Though there is high demand for certified medical assistants throughout the state, Lexington and Louisville hold the highest number of medical assisting jobs.
-These two cities pay medical assistants slightly higher as well, with mean hourly incomes of $15.77 and $15.88, respectively.
+These two cities pay medical assistants slightly higher as well, with mean hourly incomes of $17.58 and $17.35, respectively.
 Bowling Green and the East Kentucky metropolitan areas have the highest rates of employment per 1,000 medical assistant jobs.

 How much do medical assistants earn in the state of Kentucky?

-According to the U.S Bureau of Labor Statistics, medical assistants in the state of Kentucky made an average of $32,570 per year in 2019.
-Entry-level medical assistants earned around $23,200 and some experienced professionals earned salaries as high as $42,490.
+According to the U.S Bureau of Labor Statistics, medical assistants in the state of Kentucky made an average of $33,410 per year in 2021.
+Entry-level medical assistants earned around $27,560 and some experienced professionals earned salaries as high as $38,320.